-Here we take a look at the top 10 largest asset management companies in the world.
-The ranking is based on their asset under management (AUM).
+Here we take a look at the top 10 largest investment management companies in the world based on their asset under management (AUM).
 These financial services giants also offer other services like brokerage and management consulting, besides asset management.

 10- Amundi Asset Management, $1.59 trillion

-French asset management giant Amundi had EUR 1.425 trillion ($1.59 trillion) of assets under management at the end of 2018, making it one of the world’s largest asset management companies.
+French asset management giant Amundi had EUR 1.425 trillion ($1.59 trillion) of assets under management at the end of 2018, making it one of the world’s largest investment management companies.
 It was formed in 2010 following the merger of the asset management businesses of Societe Generale and Credit Agricole.
 It has offices in 37 countries.
-It operates mutual funds, ETFs, real estate and private equity funds.
+It operates mutual funds, ETFs, RE, and PE funds.

 9- BNY Mellon, $1.7 trillion

-The Bank of New York Mellon is one of the world’s oldest banks with its roots going back to 1784, when Alexander Hamilton founded the Bank of New York.
+The Bank of New York Mellon is one of the world’s oldest banks with its roots going back to 1784 when Alexander Hamilton founded the Bank of NY.
 Its asset management arm has $1.7 trillion of assets under management, according to the company’s regulatory filing.
-BNY Mellon was formed in 2007 following the merger of the Bank of New York with Mellon Financial.
+BNY Mellon was formed in 2007 following the merger of the BNY with Mellon Financial.

 8- Capital Group Companies, $1.86 trillion

 Founded in 1931, Capital Group Companies had $1.86 trillion of total assets under management as of March 2019.
 It has more than three dozen mutual funds through its subsidiary American Funds.
 Capital Group Companies has a strong presence not only in the US but also in Asia, Europe, and South America.
-The company has also been praised for the diversity among its employees.
+The company receives praise for diversity among its employees.

 7- Allianz, $2.19 trillion

-German insurance and asset management giant is the largest asset management company in Europe.
+German insurance and asset management giant is the largest investment management company in Europe.
 According to the company’s regulatory filing, it had $2.19 trillion of assets under management at the end of 2018.
-Allianz’s asset management business consists of PIMCO, Allianz Global Investors, and Allianz Real Estate.
+Allianz’s asset management company consists of PIMCO, Allianz Global Investors, and Allianz Real Estate.
 Yes, PIMCO is a wholly-owned subsidiary of Allianz.

 6- Fidelity Investments, $2.56 trillion